Pages

 The Company grew, acquiring Chateau Tanunda, and The Great Western Vineyards in Victoria as well as properties in New South Wales and in South Australia’s south-east regions.

-The winery was eventually acquired by Southcorp wines who ran the brand into the ground until in 2007, the brand found its saviours, A consortium called The Seppeltsfield Estate Trust, who carefully rebuilt the brand, bringing back its traditional wine making techniques and reputation for hospitality.
+The winery was eventually acquired by Southcorp Wines who ran the brand into the ground until in 2007, the brand found its saviours, A consortium called The Seppeltsfield Estate Trust, carefully rebuilt the brand, bringing back its traditional wine-making techniques and reputation for hospitality.

 Although its current owners claim that the winery is not haunted, and that its alleged ghosts are not part of its history, local Barossa Valley folklorists may tell you otherwise.

-The winery has gained international attention for its alleged hauntings which includes:
+The winery has gained international attention for its alleged hauntings which include:

 • · The ghost of a former maid who can be seen walking through the former Seppelt homestead and sometimes through the winery tunnels.